 HRH's second runaway success!

-McKay, Scott and Whatmore all agree that the first appearance is as an illustrated serial novel in: THE GRAPHIC (London) from October 2, 1886 through January 8, 1887; Vol. 34 and 35, Nos.
+McKay, Scott and Whatmore all agree that the first appearance of SHE is as an illustrated serial novel in: THE GRAPHIC (London) from October 2, 1886 through January 8, 1887; Vol. 34 and 35, Nos.
 879 to 893; and in HARPER'S WEEKLY (New York) from October 2, 1886 through January 1, 1887; Vol. XXX/XXXI, Nos 1554-1567.
 Each serialization is accompanied by excellent illustrations by E.K.
 Johnson, though HARPER'S WEEKLY only contains 9 of the 14 that are found in THE GRAPHIC.

 The first authorized 1-volume book-form was published for sale in New York by Harper Brothers December 24, 1886.
 This Harper edition contains all 14 full-page illustrations by E. K. Johnson, as well as a double-frontispiece: two facing plates depicting the Sherd of Amenartas, drawn by Rider and his sister-in-law.
 McKay and Scott both agree on the American publication date.